X-Illuminati/internet-of-spores/doc/system_architecture.md

 The sensor node will still use deep-sleep to implement a delay of 1 minute between readings (configurable).

 ### Connectivity
-#### Configuration Mode
+#### WiFi Manager Configuration
-Pressing the reset button when the sensor node is not in deep-sleep will cause it to reboot into configuration mode.
-This is most effectively done by double-pressing the reset button since the sensor node is usually in deep-sleep.

-In configuration mode, the sensor node will act as a soft access point and a WiFi connection can be made to it from a smartphone, tablet, or laptop computer.
+In [configuration mode](#configuration-mode), the sensor node will act as a soft access point and a WiFi connection can be made to it from a smartphone, tablet, or laptop computer.
 Once connected, a "WiFi Manager" captive portal will be presented or will be accessible from the user's web browser by navigating to [http://192.168.4.1](http://192.168.4.1).

-The captive portal will allow modification of the configuration parameters and will allow the user to configure the SSID and password of the access point that the sensor node will use to upload sensor readings.
+The captive portal allows configuration of the parameters for upload of the sensor readings.
+- WiFi SSID
+- WiFi password
+- Node-RED server hostname
+- Node-RED port

 Connectivity to the access point will be tested before returning to normal mode.
-A failsafe timeout will cause the sensor node to return to normal mode without saving the settings.

-#### Normal Mode
+#### Uploading Sensor Readings
-In normal mode, the sensor node will periodically configure itself as a WiFi station and connect to the configured access point.
+The sensor node will periodically switch to [upload mode](#upload-mode) where it will configure itself as a WiFi station and connect to the configured access point.
 It will then create a TCP connection to the configured server and upload its readings.

 The [Node-RED](https://nodered.org/) instance on the server is configured to listen for incoming connections on port 2880.

-The sensor readings are uploaded as a json string that the Node-RED flows know how to parse.

-The Node-RED instance will reply with a simple status string indicating how many sensor readings were received and whether there are any firmware or configuration updates available for the sensor node.
+The Node-RED instance will reply with a status response including whether there are any firmware or configuration updates available for the sensor node.
 (See [FW Update](#fw-update) chapter below.)

-The Node-RED instance will parse the sensor readings and format them for injection into the [InfluxDB](https://www.influxdata.com/) instance.
-In particular, it will compute the absolute timestamp for each sensor reading from the sensor node's provided delta timestamps.

 The Node-RED instance will connect to InfluxDB on localhost port 8086 to store the sensor readings.